periwinkle9/test/00-general/1-booster.md

 ## Boost Jumping

-This is the oldest and arguably simplest form of Booster speed conservation.
+This is the oldest and arguably simplest method of preserving Booster speed.
-Notably, it is also the only technique here that can be performed even without a Level 3 Machine Gun.
 As the name suggests, this technique involves boosting into the ground and then jumping to preserve the momentum.
+Notably, this makes it the only technique on this page that can be performed even without a Level 3 Machine Gun.

+Nowadays, boost jumping has largely been supplanted by the much faster [corner boost](#corner-boosting) technique; however, it still comes up in places like Last Cave and Hell where you don't have a Level 3 Machine Gun, as a backup in case you de-level your Machine Gun, or just as an easier alternative to some corner boost setups.
+Therefore, it is still useful to familiarize yourself with this technique.

 There are several ways to perform a boost jump:
 1. Boost into a sloped surface, then jump: